skolenik/svyset_manifesto/README.md

    - ... so have to use infrastructure created for a different purpose (telecom or postal) to contact people
    - ... so have to sample a larger, general population, and screen out the eligible rare/hard to reach population

-*  Overcome the real world data collection difficulties
+*  Overcome real world data collection difficulties

    -  nonresponse weight adjustments

-As a result of all considerations above, most serious surveys that are using f2f or address-based sampling are using a complex survey design in their fieldwork.
-Data resulting from the survey cannot be naively analyzed, but survey weights have to be used.
+As a result of all considerations above, most serious surveys that are using face-to-face data collection or address-based sampling are using a complex sample design in their fieldwork.
+Data resulting from the survey cannot be naively analyzed, and survey weights have to be used.
 Survey statisticians routinely compute weights for users.
 These weights often take the form of a design weight that corrects for eligibility, frame overlap, and unequal seelction probabilities in sampling.
 A separate nonresponse weight corrects for nonresponse, and sometimes for noncoverage errors in the frame used.
 In some surveys additional weights are provided for the